Skip to Main Content

 Footnote Components

-Footnote #.
 Author First Name Last Name, Title of Book, trans.
-Translator First Name Last Name (Place of publication: Publisher, year of publication), page number.
+Translator First Name Last Name (Publisher, year of publication), page number, DOI or URL or database.

 Reference Components

 Author Last name, First name.
 Title of Book.
 Translated by Translator First Name Last Name.
-Place of publication: Publisher, year of publication.
+Publisher, year of publication.
+DOI or URL or database.

 Footnote Example

 1. Michel Foucault, The Birth of the Clinic: An Archeology of Medical Perception, trans.
-Alan Mark Sheridan (London: Routledge, 2003), 45.
+Alan Mark Sheridan (Routledge, 2003), 45.

 Journal Article